yonilurie/airbnb-clone/README.md

 ## Description

 This project is a clone of Airbnb.
-Users can host their own rooms, as well as view other users hosted rooms.
-Users can also see the reviews other people have left on their possible vacation spots, and leave their own reviews on rooms they have previously stayed at.

-In the future, the ability to create bookings and upload images for reviews and rooms will be implemented
+Features include; user authentication, hosting a room, creating a booking, and leaving reviews for places you have stayed at.

+Images are hosted with Amazon Web Services and maps are from the Google Maps API.

 # Wiki Links